Kaiwen-W/mac_setup/terminal/terminal_instructions.md

 Now if mistype a command you can run `fk` afterwards.

 If there are more than one result you can use your up and down arrow keys and then enter to select the one you want.

+# Amazon Q
+Open the app, sign in, allow the accessibility setttings it needs.
+Then run `q integrations install input-method` in ghostty.